Baker Mayfield Scouting Report By Charlie Campbell

 Transition from a college-style to pro-style offense

-With his strong play in 2017, Mayfield has put himself on the radar for NFL scouts.
+With his strong play in 2017, Mayfield put himself on the radar for NFL scouts.
 There is a lot to like about his play for the next level.
-He is a gritty gunslinger quarterback who has an "it" factor to his game.
+He is a gritty gunslinger quarterback who has an "it factor" to his game.
 Mayfield doesn't have a strong arm, but it is good enough to make the throws required in the NFL.
-One of Mayfield's most impressive strengths as a passer is being able to locate the ball well and throw receivers open.
+One of his most impressive strengths as a passer is being able to locate the ball well and throw receivers open.
 He is very good with his timing and trajectory on passes to hit receivers on the run and set them up for lots of yards after the catch.
 Mayfield is very skilled to loft in touch passes downfield and throws a very catchable ball.
 He can be an accurate passer with superb ball placement.

 Mayfield has excellent mobility to dodge sacks, escape pressure, extend plays with his feet, plus he throws well on the run.
 Mayfield also can pick up critical yards on the ground and adds the value of being a dangerous threat on third-and-short or third-and-manageable.

 Mayfield has leadership potential for the NFL, and his fighting style of play can lift those around them.
 He also has some maturity concerns on and off the field, and those will get scrutinized during the leadup to the 2018 NFL Draft in the team interviews.